ciclope-group/CupulaCiclope/README.md

 ##Purpose of the project

-In this project we wil develop several aplicattion and utilities to use in a real observatory located in the CEI Montegancedo - Universidad Politécnica de Madrid.
+In this project we wil develop several aplications and utilities to use in a real observatory located in the CEI Montegancedo - Universidad Politécnica de Madrid.
 We are developing several controlers for the dome, the telescope and a meteor station.

 ##Progress